majdal/modex/scratch/websocket_remoting_API/README.md

 w2.send("data!")   //calls something like M._websocket.send({url: "ws://example.com/ws2", payload: "data!"})
 ```

+This will require backend support and a small protocol to handle the wrapping and unwrapping.
+In Twisted, we can probably exploit [Resource.getChild()](https://twistedmatrix.com/documents/current/api/twisted.web.resource.Resource.html#getChild) to automagically translate requests for websockets to their handlers; ((what to do if that doesn't work is undefined (we could open a relay?)))

 A MultiWebSocket should probably only be able to request intra-server connections--it shouldn't even be allowed to connect to ports other than the one that ```multiplexer/``` is running on (but see Relay below)--but deciding where we break that is a bit tricky if we allow servers to have more than one hostname.
 Further, it might be a good idea that ws://example.com/path/to/game/instances/multiplexer is **only** able to 'plex to websockets even further down that URL tree (so ws://example.com/path/to/game/instances/abc is okay but ws://example.com/path/to/users is not) (or maybe this should be a subclass of MultiWebSocketProtocol: Protocol > WebSocketServerProtocol > MultiWebSocketServerProtocol > SecureMultiWebSocketServerProtocol)